An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Introduction

+where here we use that $\rho_1=z_0|_{\mathbb H^n}$ if we view $\mathbb H^n\subset \mathbb L^{n+1}$ as the standard hyperboloid.
 Charts with this property are called {\em balanced}.
 Now let $M$ be {\em balanced} in the sense that nonparametric coordinates at infinity are balanced as above.
-Moreover, assume that $\Gamma$ lies on a totally geodesic hypersurface $P\subset \mathbb H^{n+1}$ defined by $t=t_0$, $t_0\in\mathbb R$, and that $M$ meets $P$ orthogonally along $\Gamma$, so that $\Gamma$ is minimal (hence, a horizon indeed).
+Moreover, assume that $\Gamma$ lies on a totally geodesic hypersurface $P\subset \mathbb H^{n+1}$ defined by $\tau=\tau_0$, $\tau_0\in\mathbb R$, and that $M$ meets $P$ orthogonally along $\Gamma$, so that $\Gamma$ is minimal (hence, a horizon indeed).
 Under these conditions and starting from (\ref{bal}) it is shown in \cite{dLG2} that